A quick guide to visiting the GUM Market Yerevan, Armenia’s biggest fresh food market and the best Yerevan market to visit in the city!

 Lavash making at the GUM Market Yerevan

 It’s worth visiting the GUM Market just to see the gigantic sheets of .
-Apparently it’s possible to observe the whole lavash-making process at GUM; we missed out on that, but we did see how the lavash ladies ‘refresh’ the bread by spraying it with water.
+Apparently it’s possible to observe the whole lavash-making process at GUM, which is recognised by UNESCO as part of Armenia’s Intangible Cultural Heritage.
+We missed out on that, but we did see how the lavash ladies ‘refresh’ the bread by spraying it with water.
 A little moisture keeps the ultra-thin bread from cracking.
 I’d love to learn more about the different types of lavash and how the different textures are achieved.

 Fresh produce & pickles section at the GUM Market Yerevan